sunnybank101/BellTower/README.md

 <br>
 plus [RPI -> PC] for serial output to a pc running bell ringing software

-Sensors used are readily available KY-032 IR obstacle sensors but others can be used with changes to the Arduino code
+Sensors used are readily available KY-032 IR obstacle sensors but others can be used with changes to the Arduino code <br>
 <img src="KY-032.png"  alt="KY-032" width="300" height="400">

 <h2>Raspberry PI Setup</h2>